antfu/eslint-plugin-prettier/README.md

 Fork of [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier).

-Adding `fullControl` options allows ESLint to take control of how files are ignored.
+Adding a new `fullControl` option allowing ESLint to take control of how files are ignored, [upstream issue](https://github.com/prettier/eslint-plugin-prettier/issues/612).

 ## License